MeanyLodge/History/docs/Work-Parties.md

 title: Work Parties
 category: Event
 ---

-## Meany Work Parties
+# Work Parties

 Meany is an all-volunteer lodge.
 Everything at Meany is the result of tens of thousands of hours donated by many hundreds of individuals.
 This document is maintained by [Matt Simerson](Matt-Simerson).
-Send him updates and more stuff will appear here.
+Send him **brief** updates and more stuff will appear here.

 <img src="img/1948%20Meany%20Work%20Party.png" alt="sketch of meanyites working" width="320px" align="right">